jeremysanders/ice_launcher/README.md

 * If using for non-personal use, please make sure that the copyright holder agrees with its use.

+* Unfortunately, this program doesn't yet properly detect if the ffmpeg process is properly started.
+It just waits for a configured interval before returning to icecast.

+* Currently the program only copies AAC to an adts output stream.
+No transcoding is yet supported.
+This means devices must support AAC audio.

 ## Tested devices

 * [Roberts 83i](https://www.robertsradiotechnical.co.uk/productpage.aspx?pid=STREAM%2083i)

 ## Future work

-* Add user authentication
+* Add user authentication.

-* Monitor ffmpeg status and restart if necessary
+* Monitor ffmpeg status and restart if necessary.

+* Detect if ffmpeg has properly started before returning.

+* Add optional transcoding.